Steve Aoki: Awards and nominations

 Aoki has won or been nominated for various industry awards in annual competitions and magazine rankings.
 In 2007, he was named Best Party Rocker DJ by BPM Magazine, Best DJ of the Year by Paper Magazine, and Best Set of the Season at the Ibiza Awards.
 In 2012, he was named No. 15 in the Top 100 DJs in DJ Magazine and America's #2 Best DJ.
 Also in 2012, he won an EDM Effect Woodie Award by MTVu, and the following year he was nominated for his first Grammy.

+Aoki has also won multiple awards over the years at the Electronic Dance Music Awards during Miami Music Week.
+Confirmed "Deck" awards have included two Best Club DJ of the Year and Favorite Nightclub Residency.

 Aoki finished 6th place in the 2013 America's Best DJ competition conducted by DJ Times magazine, and finished 8th place in 2013 and 2016.
 He finished 10th in 2014, 2015, and 2017 in DJ Mags Top 100 DJs competition.
-In 2014, Aoki received two Guinness World Records, one for the "longest crowd cheer", and also for the "most amount of glow sticks for thirty seconds."
+In 2014, Aoki and his fans received two Guinness World Records, one for the longest crowd cheer, and one for the most people lighting a glow stick simultaneously.
 Aoki performed at the 2015 Ultra Music Festival in Miami Beach on May 21.
 He also earned the Guinness record for "most traveled musician in one year", with 161 shows in 41 countries in 2014.

 Aoki has been involved with various charities.
-EDM.com named him No. 1 on their list of the 11 most charitable EDM producers.
+EDM.com named him number one on their list of the 11 most charitable EDM producers.
 He founded the Steve Aoki Charitable Fund, which raises money for global humanitarian relief organizations and medical research.
 Among the organization's fundraising methods are Aoki's touring events, "memorabilia auctions", and collaborations with other artists.
 In early 2015 he was named a Global Ambassador for the Best Buddies program, a non-profit devoted to young people with developmental and intellectual disabilities.
 Around that time, MTV Latin America gave Aoki the Chiuku Award for humanitarian work at the International Dance Music Awards.